Local school districts to increase security for remainder of the year

 KATY ISD:

-Katy ISD stated that on the regular they, along with officials from every campus, address emergency situations and conduct the appropriate emergency preparedness drills.
+Katy ISD stated that the district and school officials from every campus regularly address emergency situations and conduct the appropriate emergency preparedness drills.
 There will also be an increased presence of Katy ISD police officers.

 KLEIN ISD: